 – Peter Rowe (1987)

-The 1990s to Present
+The 1990s to the Present

-In 1992, the Head of Design at Carnegie Mellon University, Richard Buchanan, published his article, Wicked Problems in Design Thinking, which discussed the origins of Design Thinking.
-In the article, he discussed how the sciences developed over time from the Renaissance and formalised in the specialisations and processes they used, becoming more and more cut off from each other.
-He further clarified that Design Thinking has formed as a means of integrating these highly specialised fields of knowledge, so that they can be jointly applied to the new problems we are faced with from a holistic perspective.
+Richard Buchanan, then Head of Design at Carnegie Mellon University, published his article “Wicked Problems in Design Thinking”, which discussed the origins of design thinking.
+In the article, he discusses how the sciences developed over time to become more and more cut off from each other until they finally became specializations in their own right.
+He clarifies that design thinking is a means to integrate these highly specialized fields of knowledge so they can be jointly applied to the new problems we face in the world today—and from a holistic perspective.